kstenerud/concise-encoding/ce-structure.md

 A Concise Encoding document is a binary or text encoded document containing data arranged in an ad-hoc hierarchical fashion.
 Data is stored serially, and can be progressively read or written.

-Documents begin with a [version specifier](#version-specifier), followed by one object of any type.
+Documents begin with a [version specifier](#version-specifier), followed by a top-level object.
 To store multiple values in a document, use a [container](#container-types) as the top-level object and store other objects within that container.

     [version specifier] [object]

+The top-level object can be preceded by [pseudo-objects](#pseudo-objects), but must itself be a real object of any type.

 **Examples**:

  * Empty document (CTE version 1): `c1 @null`
- * Document (CTE version 1) containing the top-level integer value 1000: `c1 1000`
+ * Document containing the top-level integer value 1000: `c1 1000`
- * Document (CTE version 1) containing a top-level list: `c1 [string1 string2 string3]`
+ * Document containing a top-level list: `c1 [string1 string2 string3]`
+ * Document with metadata referring to the top-level object: `c1 (a=b) some-string-as-top-level-object`